IO-Aerospace-software-engineering/Astrodynamics/README.md

 - Abstract kernels and frames files management
 - Provides a body integrator
 - Simulate spacecraft and impulsive maneuvers
+- Evaluate constraints like occultations, body in instrument field of view, ...

 ## Project status